Summer Games Done Quick Charity Event Kicks Off Today

 Earlier today, the Summer Games Done Quick charity event kicked off at the DoubleTree Hilton in Bloomington, Minnesota.
 The second part of the annual Games Done Quick speedrunning series, speedrunners from all over will come together to raise money for charity, Polygon reports.

 For the uninitiated, speedrunning is the act of playing through a video game, with the intent to complete it as quickly as possible.
 Some speedruns may cover an entire game, while others may cover smaller sections, or single levels.
-Some speedruns are characterized by specific rules and regulations that players must abide by, ranging from collecting all key items, abstaining from using glitches or bugs in order to cut down on completion time, or fully finishing a game by collecting all key items and finishing all in-game quests and events (sometimes referred to as getting 100%).
+Some speedruns are characterized by specific rules and regulations that players must abide by, ranging from collecting all key items, abstaining from using glitches or bugs in order to cut down on completion time, or fully finishing a game by collecting all key items and finishing all in-game quests and events (sometimes referred to as getting 100 percent).

 Needless to say, its something that is not to be taken lightly.
 Speedrunners (those who speedrun games) often devote months, if not years, to perfecting and honing their craft, all in the pursuit of shaving minutes, or sometimes seconds of a playthrough.
-Both in an attempt to provide authenticity to their attempts, as well as to grow the community and generate revenue, many prominent speedrunners live stream their attempts on streaming sites such as Twitch.
+Both in an attempt to provide authenticity to their attempts, as well as to grow the community and generate revenue, many prominent speedrunners livestream their attempts on streaming sites such as Twitch.

 The crowd is ready for our first run, Banjo-Tooie.
 Are you? #SGDQ2018 pic.twitter.com/puKoVo4qX8